-The time available for preparing / publishing the Statement of Accounts is to reduce in line with Government changes.
-The requirement for the 2017/2018 financial year will be for local authorities to close their Accounts by 31 May and for them to be audited by 31 July.
-Whilst this will in itself bring challenges to Finance and related staff (and to the auditors) to actually achieve these deadlines, it will in future provide additional time to support service departments on the development of new methods of service provision, in order to balance the budget over the coming years.
+The time available for preparing / publishing the Statement of Accounts has reduced in 2017/18 in line with Part 3 of the Accounts and Audit Regulations 2015.
+This requires local authorities such as Sefton to bring forward the preparation and certification of their draft accounts to 31 May (previously 30 June) and for them to be audited by 31 July (previously 30 September).
+Whilst this has in itself has brought challenges for Finance and related staff (and to the auditors) to actually achieve these deadlines, it will in future provide additional time to support service departments on the development of new methods of service provision, in order to balance the budget over the coming years.